5wHN28Dg/tele-notify/README.md

 1. ask you to login as the user by entering your phone number and code.
 2. starts watching the specified Telegram chats.
-3. starts processing unread messages 1stencountered if there are any.
+3. starts processing unread messages if there are any and watch for new messages.
-4. For each new message:

    * Extract text from the message body and image (if present).
    * Check for required keywords.
    * Skip if it’s a duplicate of one of your last 10 messages.